ShawnTHLIN/Neutron_unfolding/unfolding_gif/README.md

 where n is the degree of freedom.

-# The iterative process of GRAVEL  algorithm
+# The iterative process of GRAVEL  algorithm for resolving Cf-252 spectrum
 To examine the ability of this unfolding algorithm, initial guess is given a flat spectrum.

 This is a demonstration.
 Actually, the iterative process would be terminated when the iterative number arrived 8 due to the end equation is almost equal to 1.

 ![unfolding_process](https://github.com/ShawnTHLIN/Neutron_unfolding/blob/main/unfolding_gif/unfolding_process_0921.gif)

+# The iterative process of GRAVEL algorithm for resolving AmBe spectrum